mandelsoft/spiff/README.md

 yields the value `8` for the `value` property.

-By default reference expressions in a lambda expression are evaluated in the context of the caller.
-The name `_` can also be used as an anchor to refer to the definition scope of the lambda expression.
-Those references are always interpreted as relative references related to the definition scope.
+By default reference expressions in a lambda expression are evaluated in the static scope of the lambda dedinition followed by the static yaml scope of the caller.
+Absolute references are always evalated in the document scope of the caller.

+The name `_` can also be used as an anchor to refer to the static dfinition scope of the lambda expression in the yaml document that was used to define the lambda function.
+Those references are always interpreted as relative references related to the this static yaml document scope.
+There is no denotation for accessing the root element of this definition scope.

+Relative names can be used to access the static definition scope given inside the dynaml expression (outer scope literals and parameters of outer lambda parameters)

 e.g.: